Bierchermuesli/albert-deepl/README.md

 This is an Albert Extension for DeepL translations.
 This extension has a Albert-style-configuration-dialog.

  - formal/informal translation
+ - helps to find any available language/ISO Code and sets default source/target language temporary for this session or permanent
  - temporary and persistent settings (formal, target and source language)
  - tracking usage
- - helps to find the propper ISO Code or sets temporary default source/Target

 ![image](https://user-images.githubusercontent.com/13567009/227779234-02ff9f86-e606-4d0d-bb46-4fa75bb2a89c.png)